 The sidewalk program was established to regularly inspect, repair or reconstruct damaged sidewalks.
 The goal is to provide safe pathways for pedestrian travel throughout the city.

 In North Olmsted, the property owner is responsible for the maintenance and repair of the sidewalk adjacent to their properties.
 Many homeowners have difficulty finding a contractor that is willing to repair a small number of sidewalk blocks due to the labor costs and logistics involved.
-Because of this, the City will go through a competitive bid process to find a contractor that will complete an entire area of sidewalk repairs.
+Because of this, the City will use a competitive bid process to find a contractor that will complete an entire area of sidewalk repairs.
 This will help residents repair their sidewalks in a more timely and cost effective manner.

-For the purpose of this program, the city has been divided into eight geographical areas, as shown on the map available below.
+For the purpose of this program, the city has been divided into separate geographical areas, as shown on the map available below.
 For the 2019 program, the sidewalks in areas B and C will be inspected in accordance with the criteria established by the City Engineer to determine if sidewalk repairs are necessary.
 Sidewalks will be inspected outside of the geographical area by the Division of Building only if a complaint is received on the condition of the sidewalk.